RyotaInagaki1/Ballot_Property_Tester/README.md

 CheckRelativeOrderings.py finds all relative orderings of chips in the subtrees of 7 chips that show up in Liscio's stable configurations.
 Please see the Python file for how to read the output.

-To run thesee scripts, open your terminal, make your point working directory this repository, and then type ```Python [insert-filename]```.
+To run thesee scripts, open your terminal, make your point working directory this repository, and then type ```Python [insert-filename]``` and hit enter.